undecaf/storage-composer/README.md

   systems, encryption, RAID and SSD caching in almost any combination).
 - __Installs__ a (basic) Ubuntu onto the storage and makes it bootable, even if the storage is complex.
-- __Clones__ an existing Ubuntu system and makes it bootable even on a different storage stack.
+- __Clones__ an existing Ubuntu system and makes it bootable on a different storage stack (migrating).

 This project started as a simple script for setting up encrypted storage for a few PCs.
 When RAID and caching joined in it got out of control somehow...